Authentication

 echo $ACCESS_TOKEN

-3. Using the Access Token
+## 3. Using the Access Token <a href="#example-using-the-access-token" id="example-using-the-access-token"></a>

-Once you received the access token you can call the desired service.
-The example below will demonstrate this by querying the list of table names that exist in Canvas using the CD2 service.
-The access token shall be passed as a bearer token in the Authorization header:
+Once you received the `access token` you can call the desired service.
+The example below will demonstrate this by querying the list of table names that exist in Canvas using the [CD2 service](https://data-access-platform-api.s3.amazonaws.com/index.html).
+The `access token` shall be passed as a bearer token in the Authorization header:

 curl --request GET 'https://api-gateway.instructure.com/dap/query/canvas/table' \